Arrest Made In ‘RHONJ’ Dina Manzo Home Invasion

 — People (@people) May 4, 2019

-For some time after the home invasion, Dina Manzo told Bravo she was still recovering from the crime which shook the couple up.
-Manzo said that she and Cantin had just returned home to their Holmdel, New Jersey town house following Audriana Giudice’s First Communion on May 13, 2017.
+For some time after the home invasion, Dina Manzo told Bravo she was still recovering from the crime, which shook the couple up.
+Manzo said that she and Cantin had just returned to their Holmdel, New Jersey, town house following Audriana Giudice’s First Communion on May 13, 2017.

 Both Manzo and Cantin were taken to the hospital and released soon after, and returned to Los Angeles where they took their time recovering.

-NJ.com says that James Mainello, from Bayonne has been charged with the crime, according to Monmouth County Prosecutor Christopher J. Gramiccioni, but police are still seeking any additional information related to the crime.
+NJ.com says that James Mainello, from Bayonne, has been charged with the crime, according to Monmouth County Prosecutor Christopher J. Gramiccioni, but police are still seeking any additional information related to the crime.

 Mainello was reportedly arrested “without incident” on Friday morning and taken into police custody.
 He is being held at the Monmouth County Correctional Institution in Freehold Township pending his first appearance at the Monmouth County Superior Court sometime next week.